abisha02/abisha02/README.md

 ### Hi there 👋
+ An Aspiring Data Scientist
+- 🌱 I’m currently learning myself to be more proficient in ML,DSA
+- 📫 How to reach me abishajohn2000@gmail.

 <!--
 **abisha02/abisha02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.